 What are the residence halls like?

-First-year students are housed in one of two newly renovated co-ed residence halls.
-While their names are different, their accommodations are generally similar.
+First-year students are housed in Graham-Lees Hall or Gaines Hall.
 The first-year residence hall floors are divided into sections of 12 to 20 students, each supervised by a Resident Adviser who is a trained, upper-division student capable of giving sympathetic and informed guidance to new students.
-The external doors are locked 24 hours a day and activated by your W&L identity card (You'll call it your "swipe.")
+The external doors are locked 24 hours a day and activated by your W&L identity card.
 All of the residence halls are well within walking distance to both campus and Main Street.
 About 20% of our rooms are singles, and students have a choice of co-ed or single-sex halls.
 Rooms with facilities for physically disabled students are available in both singles and doubles, and substance-free halls geared toward students who refrain from drinking alcohol are also an option.